CGAL/cgal-web/_posts/2019-08-05-Polygonal_surface_reconstruction.md

 </div>

 <br>
-<p>The method assumes that all necessary major planes are provided (for example using the <a href="../../07/30/Shape_detection">new tools</a> available in the Shape detection package), or they can be extracted from the input point set).
+<p>The method assumes that all necessary major planes are provided or that they can be extracted from the input point set (for example using the <a href="../../07/30/Shape_detection">new tools</a> available in the Shape detection package).
 It can recover sharp features of the objects, and it can handle a large amount of noise and outliers, complementing the existing surface reconstruction methods.</p>

 <br>
 <p>This package is already available in CGAL's master branch